 Taxi: private or shared

 Taxis from Kampot to Sihanoukville cost $30, although you will almost always be quoted more.
-Try to hold out for $30.
-Keep in mind the trip between Phnom Penh and Siem Reap, which is three times as far, can be had for $65, so $30 for a one-and-a-half to two-hour trip is more than fair.
 Because all transport in Sihanoukville is affected by a mafia-type situation (don’t ask me) taxi prices from Sihanoukville to Kampot are usually $35 to $40.
 You can book a taxi from Sihanoukville to Kampot or vice-versa online in advance if you want to save yourself the headache of dealing with it in person.

 Taxis are usually Toyota Camrys, that can seat four passengers.
 However, the trunk almost always have a propane, so it will only hold one or two bags.
 If you have a lot of luggage, you’ll need to keep it in the car so only plan for three passengers.

 If you book through your hotel or a travel agent, you will probably pay a surcharge of $5.
 SUV taxis are also sometimes available for an extra charge.
 The best way to find a taxi between Kampot and Sihanoukville is to ask a tuk tuk driver, because they invariably have a taxi driver brother or friend.
 We’ve used a Sihanoukville-based driver named Try, his phone number is 097 666 6051.
 He does this route often for $30 each way.

 Sihanoukville-based taxi driver Mr. Dara does the trip between Kampot and Sihanoukville in either direction for $30.
 He is very friendly and speaks English and we had a good trip with him recently.
 He drives a Toyota Camry but has plans to upgrade to a Lexus.
 His numbers are 016 266 393 and 097 591 8043.